MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-trust-prereqs.md

 <br>

 ## Public Key Infrastructure ##
 The Windows Hello for Business deployment depends on an enterprise public key infrastructure as trust anchor for authentication.
-Domain controllers for hybrid deployments need a certificate in order for Windows 10 devices to trust the domain controller as legitimate.
+Domain controllers for hybrid deployments need a certificate in order for Windows 10 devices to trust the domain controller.

 Certificate trust deployments need an enterprise public key infrastructure and a certificate registration authority to issue authentication certificates to users.
 When using Group Policy, hybrid certificate trust deployment use the Windows Server 2016 Active Directory Federation Server (AS FS) as a certificate registration authority.